TheDucky/Brightness_controller/README.md

 # Terminal_Brightness_controller
- helps a user control  their screen brightness through the terminal <br />
+ helps a user control  their screen brightness of the screen <br />
  nothing less, nothing more. (╯°o°)╯︵ ┻━┻

  ![image of the app](appImg.png "GUI image")